stevemac321/Catechist/README.md

 FullCompendium.docx (The Compendium of the CCC formatted to a Logos Personal Book source file)

+Ecumenical.docx (sample AI results for a short overview of the first few councils).

 logos-catholic.txt (links to my recommended Logos packages for Catechists)

 Baltimore_Catechism_1_2_3__4_.apkg (Shared Baltimore Catechism Anki flashcard deck from Ankiweb)